benpolinsky/el_photography/README.md

  - Fill out totals, quantities, add js for quantities
  - variants to cart is no good...
  - in the above vein(s), you'll have to test out all the quantity/cart/add_to_cart options
+ - Organization, wise, any interaction between an Order and a Payment should probably occur through the checkout.
+   - Process Payment can move

 - Payments:
   - IPN + Webhooks